 Wisconsin Solar Incentives and Tax CreditsWisconsin's Focus on Energy rebate and federal tax credits cover about 30% of the purchase price of solar.
 Learn More

-Wisconsin Solar Rebates in 2020
+Wisconsin Solar Rebates

 Customers of most Wisconsin utilities, including We Energies and Alliant Energy, are eligible for the Wisconsin Focus on Energy rebate when they purchase a qualifying solar panel system.

 This rebate is worth $200 / kW AC of installed capacity, up to $1000 per system.
 Most of our customers would get the full $1,000 rebate.